Blogs | IDCC Health Services in Brooklyn

 Health Conditions That Cause Chills

 Chills aren’t always triggered by cold weather.
 They can also signal that something is wrong in the body.
 Several health conditions can cause this response, and knowing the source can help guide proper treatment.
-Here are some of the main health-related causes of chills:

 One of the most common causes of chills is infection—bacterial (pneumonia, urinary tract infections, typhoid fever, listeria, hantavirus), viral (flu, common cold, mononucleosis, RSV, COVID-19), or parasitic (giardiasis, malaria).
 These conditions can cause fever, inflammation, and general discomfort, with chills appearing as an early or accompanying symptom.